 Rational Functional Tester: IBM developed Rational Functional Tester (RFT), an advanced testing tool that supports several types of testing, including regression, functional, and data-driven testing.

-Katalan Studio: A complete solution for regression automation testing is offered by Katalan Studio.
+Katalan Studio: A complete solution for automated regression testing is offered by Katalan Studio.
 It attempts to simplify and open up the testing process to new testers.

-The reasons listed below make regression testing a crucial procedure:
+The reasons listed below make regression testing execution a crucial procedure:

 Determines whether new programming code is functional.